simonallisonuk/docs/ic-principles.md

 - - - -
 # Principle – You're not alone, find people in your shoes

+It's worthwhile to build up a network of peers in your company and industry.
+This network can help in various ways – you can learn from each other, help each other through difficulties, collaborate on projects, share successes and failures, provide job opportunities, etc.

 I sometimes fall into the trap of thinking "nobody else on earth is experiencing this thing that's happening to me."
 The reality is that there are usually *many* folks experiencing the same things.
 The trick is finding some of these folks and comparing notes.

+How do you find folks?
+Social media is one way.
+Every social media platform is different, and my general advice is to pick the one that best fits your personality and then be consistent with your engagement.
+Offline pursuits are also helpful here – both internal resource groups, as well as external hobbies.
+Basically anything where you are spending time with others on a subject that you care about and enjoy.
+And the subject doesn't really need to be work-related, it can be anything.

 A recent example: my role at work shifted from software engineering tasks (coding, data analysis, etc.) to what I would consider
 "non-software engineering tasks" (recruiting, driving meetings, building consensus on process, etc).
 I was very engaged in these tasks, however I no longer felt like a Software Engineer, and I struggled to find a vocabulary to describe this new role I was in.
-Then one day I had a chat with someone and mentioned the situation, and discovered they were in the *exact same situation*.
+Then one day I had a chat with someone in an adjacent org and mentioned the situation, and discovered they were in the *exact same situation*.
 It was
 AMAZING to have someone to compare notes with and confide in.
 This discovery will probably result in us meeting periodically to compare notes and help each other.